Hi guys, welcome to today’s tutorial. Today we will look at how to use a hall effect sensor with Arduino.

 That’s it for this tutorial guys, thanks for following, If you have any questions as regards this tutorial, do not hesitate to drop it under the comment section of this tutorial.
 I will be glad to help.

-The video version of this tutorial can be watched on youtube here
+The video version of this tutorial on youtube is here:

 Till next time!